Updated: Sep 23, 2021

 What should you expect when getting zoned?
 While each foot zoner is unique in practice and approach, let me try and help those new to the therapy understand what they might expect.
 To do this I will share with you what my clients experience.

-You will be welcomed into my home and asked to remove your shoes and socks (or in Hawaii your slippers, since hardly anyone wears shoes and socks), and then offered a seat on my comfortable couches in the living room.
+You will be welcomed into my home and asked to remove your shoes and socks (or in Hawaii your slippers, since hardly anyone wears shoes and socks), and then offered a seat on a comfortable chair in my foot zoning room.
 Many foot zoners work within their own home instead of an office or clinic.
 This comfortable environment provides a relaxed and easy-going atmosphere.
 Each session usually lasts between 45 minutes to an hour.
 I will give you a disclaimer to sign that says a bunch of legal jargon that basically says, “I am not a doctor.”